 There has been no Annual General Meeting of Stockholders since November 2005.
-Management hopes to hold an Annual General Meeting of Stockholders during the spring of 2010.
+Management has not yet determined a date for holding the next Annual General Meeting of Stockholders.

 PART 11

 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDERS MATTERS AND ISSUER PURCHASE OF EQUITY SECURITIES